 April 30 is National Adopt A Shelter Pet Day.
 All of the dogs pictured in this post are currently available for adoption from Best Friends Animal Society.
-Today’s guest post is written by Nicola Reynor .
+Nicola Reynor wrote this guest post.

 Being prepared in advance will help your dog adjust easily to his new house.
 Having everything you need on hand will also mean less trouble for you.